run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md

 You should see a Jupyter notebook.

-## Ingress, Step by Step Walkthrough
+## Ingress, Step by Step Walk-through

 __Note:__ Ingress must be set up by your administrator prior to usage.
 For more information see:  [Exposing Ports from Researcher Containers Using Ingress](../../Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md)